Skip to Content

 The Coil (also known as Armature)

-The control wire is connected from the stop/start switch on the flywheel brake assembly to the coil, which is fitted to the engine.
-The coil and plug won’t produce a spark so long as the control wire is connected to the ground (Metal of the engine).
+The control wire connects the stop/start switch on the flywheel brake assembly to the coil, which is fitted to the engine.
+The coil and plug won’t produce a spark so long as the control wire is connected to ground (the engine’s metal).

 Coil